Blog

 Can bail be reduced?

 Yes.
-A defense attorney may request a bail reduction hearing.
+A defense attorney can request a bail reduction hearing.

 What happens if someone misses court?